Skip To Content Skip To Menu Skip To Footer

 The Dickinson Gateway is an online portal for information and services for the college community.
 As you prepare to come to Dickinson, you will use the Gateway to access your Dickinson email and obtain news and information about preparing for Orientation and your first year at Dickinson.
 As you progress through your college career, the information and services you access through the Gateway will change.
 The Gateway allows Dickinson to deliver information and services targeted to your specific roles and activities at the college.

 Your Dickinson Gateway username and password are on your application status page.
 If you encounter difficulties accessing or using the Dickinson Gateway, contact the Library & Information Services Helpdesk at 717-245-1000 or helpdesk@dickinson.edu.
-The college protects your username and password, and we must verify your identity via phone or email.
+The college protects your username and password; we must verify your identity via phone or email.
 We will only give this information to the individual student, not those calling on their behalf.

 The following is a sample list of what to expect.
 Don't worry; we will pace it out for you so you don't have to do everything all at once!

-• Disability Accommodations Request (if relevant)
+• Accommodations Request (if relevant)

-• Roommate Preference Form
+• Housing & Food Agreement & Roommate Preference Form

 • Emergency Contact Information